Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Networking/2_MAC_IP/README.md

 # 2_MAC and IP Address

 The Media Access Control Address or MAC Address 🆔 is a 12-digit hexadecimal number assigned to each device connected to the network.
-The MAC Address is unique.
+The MAC Addres 🆔 is unique.
 Each b.Board and M5 module in Cyber Security Kit has one.

 The IP address is an Internet Protocol 📮 number used in networks for devices to share their locations, it is 32 bits long.
 It can be private or public.
-The M5 module will assign an IP address to each b.board on Cyberville because it will be our access point.
+The M5 module will assign an IP address 📮 to each b.board on __Cyberville__ because it will be our access point.

-As well as the MAC and IP addresses working together in the network, one is identifying while the other is locating.
+As well as the MAC 🆔 and IP 📮 addresses working together in the network, one is identifying while the other is locating.

+## Activity:
-## Activity *Find b.Board MAC and IP Address*
+### Find b.Board MAC 🆔 and IP 📮 Address

 This activity consists of finding the MAC and IP address in each b.Board connected to __Cyberville__.
 Students will publish it on a label or __Cyberville__ ID card.
 Therefore, students 🧑‍🎓 can identify these addresses as unique and owned in __Cyberville__ when they make comparisons with each other, and it is useful to recognize them in the network.